Are you wondering what kind of homeschool skills your Amazon Alexa has?

 I’m a step ahead of you!

-I made this super simple printable for your to tape up next to your Alexa and remind you all the cool things she can do!
+I made this super simple printable for you to tape up next to your Alexa and remind you all the cool things she can do!

-You can circle your favorites and scratch out that ones your kids didn’t like as much.
+You can circle your favorites and scratch out the ones your kids didn’t like as much.